material-foundation/material-foundation-conventions-objc/README.md

         LibraryName.bundle/   <- All assets required by the source.

       tests/
+        src/
-        interaction/          <- User interaction tests.
+          Mock.swift          <- Testing-specific source.
+This might be exported in the podspec. interaction/          <- User interaction tests.
           SomeTest.swift      <- Tests can be Swift,
           AnotherTest.m       <-                     or Objective-C.